pseuxide/pseuxide.github.io/_posts/2024-01-22-turbocharging_rust_achieve_lightning_fast_hot_reloading_with_docker_and_mold.md

 ## initial idea: docker compose watch (turned out 2b slow)

-October 2023, [docker compose watch](https://docs.docker.com/compose/file-watch/) has been publicly released which allows docker compose to take action on specific file changes.
+October 2023, [docker compose watch](https://docs.docker.com/compose/file-watch/) has been publicly released which allows docker compose to take certain 3 actions on specific file changes.

 this is an example of how to configure your compose.yaml to enable docker compose watch